• Skip to main content

 In the meantime, two young men from the UK who were interested in Integral theory and ran a Tennis academy, Sean Wilkinson and John Thompson, had also independently discovered the practice in 2002.
 They started practicing on each other 24 hours a day.
 In 2008 they found Decker Cunov and trained with him and later with Guy Sengstock, ultimately founding Circling Europe in 2012, which is based in the Netherlands.

-The online Circling platform CircleAnywhere, which is now a product of the Austin Circling Studio, launched in 2015 and serves people from all over the world who are not able to meet in person, or who live far from a Circling center.
+The online Circling platform The Relateful Company, and Relateful Austin launched in 2015 and serves people from all over the world who are not able to meet in person, or who live far from a Circling center.
 Authentic Revolution also offers online circling, a range of courses which include the Authentic Life Course and the Facilitator Academy, and a think-tank of best practices and trends.
 Four other circling schools opened: Amy Silverman’s The Connection Movement (2013), Josh Stein’s Awkward Leadership School (2017), Jason Digges and Ryel Kestano’s ART International (also 2017), and Peter Benjamin’s The Connection Institute.

 The Circling movement, and its twin brother which is Authentic Relating Games, are, as of now (2020), just over 20 years old.
 And yet there are already over 60+ communities worldwide, mostly in the US and in North-Western Europe, and 6 schools offering advanced training.
 Review the Resources section of this guide for details.